Kaiser Kuo

 Kaiser Kuo (郭怡廣 (郭怡广, Guō Yíguǎng); born March 7, 1966) is a Chinese American freelance writer and musician.

+Early life and education

+Kuo's grandfather, Kuo Ting-yee, was a historian of Chinese modern history who founded the Institute of Modern History at Academia Sinica in Taiwan and wrote the "Modern Chinese History" textbook.
+Kuo's brother is Jay Kuo, who wrote the musical, Allegiance.

+Kuo grew up in the US.

+Kuo has undescribed "degrees from UC Berkeley and the University of Arizona" per NYU Shanghai.

 Career

-Kaiser previously worked as director for international communications for Chinese search engine Baidu.
-Before that he was a technology correspondent for Red Herring magazine, and also worked as director of digital strategy, China, for Ogilvy & Mather in Beijing.
-He used to write a column for the foreigner-focused English-language magazine The Beijinger from 2001 to 2011.
+Kuo was a technology correspondent for Red Herring magazine, and also worked as director of digital strategy, China, for Ogilvy & Mather in Beijing.

+From 2001 to 2011 he wrote a column for the foreigner-focused English-language magazine The Beijinger.